judepayne/dictim/README.md

 ## Command line tool

 This project contains a command line tool version (a babashka script) that you can install and use to play with dictim on the command line.
-This makes to easy to create a toolchain that goes directly from dictim edn to a diagram.
+You can easily create a toolchain that goes directly from dictim edn to a diagram.
 See the [wiki](https://github.com/judepayne/dictim/wiki/Command-Line) for details.

 ## Related Projects